youli-jlu/PAMM/Diary.md

   In my infantile opinion , I believe that Rdh and Rac is changeless in C-A...H-D system.
 All I have to do is just add another four distance degree and change some variable dimension.
 I have already rebuild the reading part and distance part, maybe I could get some information  while I finish remainning things.

+2018.6.10

+  They use

+          'IF (IAND(masktypes(id),TYPE_DONOR).EQ.0 .OR. ih.EQ.id) CYCLE '

+  as a sececting algorithm, but to be honest, in most case, ih!= id, so I'll delete this judgement.

+  And for judgment of distance, xxcutoff, I'll use more detail  careful cutoff data as Rcd may be larger than 4.5 \AA